-What was once a nice hotel in the downtown area of the Lost City is now actually the hideout for a small group of raiders, who have holed up here for nearly two weeks now.
+What was once a nice hotel in the downtown area of the Lost City is now actually the hideout for a small group of bandits, who have holed up here for nearly two weeks now.
 They originally came to the Lost City after following the trail of the slavers (whom they planned to ambush at some point along the route).
 The group is currently spying on the slavers, assessing their strengths, etc. Their leader, a particularly cunning bandit, is planning to attack the slavers the next time a slaver expedition leaves for the desert, to usurp their supplies and hopefully gain control of the stockade.

-The bandits occupy the top level of the hotel, and watch from darkened rooms with an old pair of binoculars, operating in rotating shifts.
+The bandits occupy the top level of the hotel, and watch from darkened rooms with an old pair of binoculars (standard), operating in rotating shifts.
 They live in the old hotel rooms, though they will be aware of any intrusion into the lower floors of the hotel because they have set up an ingenious web of bells and jingles on concealed tripwires that will alert them to the presence of intruders (see below for trap details) - this same bell system suggests someone or something dwells in the hollow ruins of the place!

-There are six raiders, armed with various weapons - two are armed with shotguns (12 shells each) and knives, one with a revolver (six cartridges left) and shortspear, one with a shortspear and knife, and two with black powder rifles (50 shots each) and longswords.
-The bandits are led by their muscled and canny leader, "Spitz" (stats as a typical raider), who uses a decorative obsidian-inlaid Russian Tokarev automatic pistol (21 cartridges and one clip left) and a power fist (full power beltpack).
+There are six raiders, armed with various weapons - two are armed with Mossbergs (12 12-gauge rounds each) and combat knives, one with a Ruger Service-Six (six .38S rounds left) and a spear, one with a spear and combat knife, and two with black powder rifles (50 rounds of lead shot each) and longswords.
+The bandits are led by their muscled and canny leader, "Spitz", who uses a decorative obsidianinlaid Russian Tokarev pistol (see Appendix 3: New Artifacts) and a power fist (full power beltpack).
 He also has a fragmentation grenade, but will only use it in the direst circumstances.